-Hubert is the Chief Executive Officer and Chairman of Africa Investor (Ai) Group.
-He serves as the Chairman of the (Ai African Sovereign Wealth & Pension Fund Forum) ASWPFF.
+Hubert is the Chief Executive Officer and Vice Chairman of Africa investor (Ai) Group.
+He serves as the Chairman of the (Ai African Sovereign Wealth & Pension Fund Leaders Forum).
 He is responsible for advising institutional investors, governments and development finance institutions on major infrastructure and private equity investments in Africa.
-He is also the Managing Editor of Africa investor magazine.

 CEO, Nigerian Sovereign Investment Authority

 Mr. Orji is the Managing Director/CEO of the Nigeria Sovereign Investment Authority.
 He brings a wealth of global experience in the financial services sector to his role as MD/CEO.
 He joined NSIA as CEO in October 2012, from Switzerland’s largest bank, UBS Securities, where he was Managing Director in the New York branch of its Equities Division.
 Prior to his UBS experience, Mr. Orji spent six years at JP Morgan in London, 2001-2006, rising from the position of Vice President to Managing Director within the Equities Division.

 Prior to JP Morgan, he worked for Goldman Sachs Asset Management, London, 1998-2001, as an Analyst/Portfolio Manager.
 His first banking financial industry experiences were at Diamond Bank Plc., Lagos and Arthur Andersen, Lagos.
 Mr. Orji studied Chemical Engineering at the University of Port Harcourt, Nigeria, graduating in 1990.
 He also obtained an MBA from Harvard Business School in 1998.

 Chairman: Kenyan Sovereign Wealth Fund, Senior Economic Advisor: Executive Office of the President, Kenya